433rd Weapons Squadron: USAF Weapons School

 Reactivated at Nellis AFB in 2003, replacing the USAF Fighter Weapons School F-15C Division.
 Mission was conduct Weapons Instructors Course at the USAF Weapons School and provide the world's most advanced training in weapons and tactics employment.
 Upon completing the course, graduates return to their home stations, taking the latest tactics, techniques and procedures for air-to-air and air-to-ground combat to their respective units.
 During the course, students receive an average of 400 hours of graduate-level academics and participate in demanding combat training missions.
 The climax of the course is the mission employment phase, a two-week staged battle over the Nevada Test and Training Range.

 Began teaching F-15 course in Feb 2003.
 Began instruction with F-22 Raptor, providing a Weapons Instructor Course in 2009.
-The F-15C Eagles were officially retired shortly following WSINT 21B in December of 2021.
+The F-15C Eagles were officially retired shortly following WSINT 21B in December 2021.